If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Dark clouds streamed across the ceiling of the Great Hall.
-A clatter of plates and cutlery rumbled beneath in place of thunder.
+Plates and cutlery clattered beneath the distant rumble of the thunder.

 Harry folded Sirius’ letter in half, then tucked it under the edge of his plate.

 So my invisibility cloak’s a very old family heirloom.
 Harry stared up at the teachers’ table.
 If it resists summoning charms, the revealing spell, and all the others Sirius listed, maybe it could’ve let me cross the age line.
-Dumbledore probably knows it can, that’s why he thinks I did it.
+Dumbledore had it, he probably knows it could’ve, that’s why he thinks I did it.

 The name vanished.